External Hard Drive Not Showing Up on Mac

 Step 3.
 Click Done when finished

 Using Disk Utility, you can run First Aid.
 This will attempt to find and fix issues with your external drive.
-Click the First Aid button to get started.
+Click the First Aid button to get started, or open it from the File tab of your menu bar.

 A pop-up will appear asking you to confirm that you want to run the First Aid process.
 To confirm, simply click the Run button.

-Wait for the scan to finish.
+Wait for the Disk Utility's scan to finish.
 If it finds anything wrong that it can fix, First Aid will do it.
-When it reaches the end, click the 'Done' button to complete.
+You can also seek more information on the process by expanding the section Show Details.

 Nonvolatile random-access memory (NVRAM) stores local settings such as volume, screen resolution, and hard drive information.
 Your Mac’s firmware can primarily access this information before it starts booting when you restart it.
 At the same time, NVRAM bugs are the source of many glitches, including a hard drive or USB flash drive not showing up.